You have an Instagram account and you’re looking to increase followers/engagement through your hashtags. We understand it isn’t easy.

 You can also add location hashtags if you have multiple locations.
 This is useful because Instagram only lets you add one Geo tag on your profile.

-And since personality is an important thing to show in the bio; it is a good idea to use the community hashtags to describe your passions.
+And since personality is an important thing to show in your bio, it’s a good idea to use the community hashtags to describe your passions.

 Now, don’t just fill your biography with hashtags.
 You must describe what you do in your biography.

-Also, remember to use of emojis.
+Also, you can use emojis.
 They’re good to personalize and further humanize your account.

-Look how all these tips have been applied to this Instagram biography.
+The example to the right shows how all these tips have been applied to an Instagram biography.

 Think outside the box!